Moments of real Dirichlet $L$-functions and multiple Dirichlet series: Introduction and statement of results

 In this paper, we work directly with $A(s_1,\dots,s_k,w)$.
 Assuming GLH, we are able to obtain a region of meromorphic continuation for each $k\geq 1$.
 Our results are unconditional for $k\leq 4$, since we only need ``GLH on average'', which is provided by an estimate of Heath-Brown for the fourth moment \eqref{eqn: Heath-Brown fourth moment}.
 The region we obtain is large enough to enable us to compute the moments for $k=1,2$ and 3 unconditionally, and detect the 1-swap terms in various situations for any $k$ under GLH.

-An advantage of working directly with $A(s_1,\dots,s_k,w)$ is that the computations are very simple, and the asymptotic formulas naturally come in the same form as predicted by the recipe in Conjecture \ref{con: cfkrs}.
-This is in contrast with many other classical works, where the main terms appear in a different form, usually transformed by some functional equations, and it takes some involved computations to compare them with the recipe prediction (see \cite[Section 5]{CoRo}).
+An advantage of working directly with $A(s_1,\dots,s_k,w)$ is, in contrast with many other classical works, that the computations are very simple, and the asymptotic formulas naturally come in the same form as predicted by the recipe in Conjecture \ref{con: cfkrs}.

 Our main tool in obtaining the meromorphic continuation of $A(s_1,\dots,s_k, w)$ is the functional equation valid for $L$-functions of all (not necessarily primitive) Dirichlet characters \eqref{eqn: fe for all L-functions}.
 This is a direct analogue of the Poisson summation formula of Soundararajan \cite[Lemma 2.6]{Sou} used to obtain the third moment or detect the 1-swap terms in the classical setting, so it is not surprising that both techniques lead to similar results.